 Q6.
 How long is the sample and order shipping time?

 Estimated shipping time of your sample and actual order.
 For faster shipments place the order online, then in the comments write please send me cost of 2-Day and Overnight shipping.
 Or email your order confirmation to firstname.lastname@example.org to speed up your shipment.
 Do not delay on order placing.

 Q7.
 How much additional product should we order?

-This is the scenario: You received your product four weeks ago.
-It is now time for the installation.
-Your installer has found that cutting the Herringbone mosaic is harder than planned, perhaps he/she drops a box of 6×12″ and now you need more product.
-Paying for shipping is frustrating enough, but if we run out of stock or we do not have the matching dye lot then that takes things to a whole new level of frustration.
+Take a look at this scenario: you received your product four weeks ago.
+It is now time for the installation process.
+Your installer has found that cutting the Herringbone mosaic is trickier than planned, perhaps he/she drops a box of 6×12″ and now you need more product.
+Paying for shipping is fa headache in itself, but if we run out of stock or we do not have the matching dye lot then that takes things to a whole new level of frustration.

 Every time the above nightmare scenario occurs (at least two times a month) for some reason we are somehow to blame.
-We ask customers to order another 20%, not because we want to increase our sales by 20% but because we do not want the this bad scenario to occur.
-We have yet to fail anyone and we do come up with the matching product, but it adds time and additional shipping cost.
+We ask customers to order another 20%, not because we want to increase our sales by 20% but because we do not want the this terrible scenario to occur.
+Our company has yet to fail anyone and we do come up with the matching product; however, it does add time and additional shipping cost.
 PLEASE ORDER 20% ADDITIONAL TILE WHEN PLACING YOUR ORDER.
-Then you are covered and so are we from another panicked “I didn’t order enough” email.
+Then you are covered and so are we from another panicked, “I didn’t order enough” email.
 Our company does put into consideration at all times what is best for the customer, and this is why we want to bring this forth to your knowledge.